Navigating the Holiday with Autism Spectrum Disorder

 Teaches staff to recognize and respond to a crisis appropriately: CPI teaches our staff imperative decision-making skills to effectively match their response to the level of risk in the crisis.
 They learn to focus on the least restrictive response to ensure crises are de-escalated with as little fuss as possible.
 They are taught how to recognize the different stages of an escalating crisis and how to use evidence-based techniques to de-escalate.

 Safe physical intervention as a last resort: Staff are trained to respond appropriately to the level of risk.
 Sometimes de-escalation strategies don’t work, and the risk requires physical intervention.
-CPI teaches staff the best physical intervention strategies to ensure as little trauma as possible.
+CPI teaches staff the best physical intervention strategies to ensure as little trauma as possible and to be able to immediately begin pairing again with their learner.

 It’s fully accredited: CPI is an evidence-based training program that is also fully accredited.
 The training is reviewed bi-annually to ensure all interventions are up to international standards.